Best Wedding Insurance for Couples 2026: $75–$550 Pricing Compared from 7 Top Carriers

 Planning a wedding in 2026?
-Here’s the statistic nobody tells you: 1 in 6 weddings experiences a major issue requiring insurance intervention.
+Here’s the statistic nobody tells you: 1 in 6 weddings experiences a major issue that could have been mitigated by insurance coverage.

 If you’re spending $15,000-$75,000 on your wedding day, here’s what you need to know about protecting that investment in 2026.